ag-informatics/ag-informatics-course/module4/lab4/README.md

 Explore the sample ACRE dataset: design a data model that considers logical groupings of data entities into Django `classes` and attributes.

 Consider the first data entry for 2018 in the logbook image previously shown that reads: "*3-15-19 Coop spread 200# Urea on wheat*".
-This entry tells us that on 3-15-19, a farm worker named "Coop" spread 200 pounds of Urea on the wheat planted in Field 70.
+This entry tells us that on 3-15-19, work was done by the "Co-op".
+They spread 200 pounds of Urea on the wheat planted in Field 70.
+(Fun fact: I initially thought the work was done by a person named "coop", until Rachel told me that refers to the co-op that they contract out the work too. #contextualdata)

 Thus, we can glean the following data from the entry:
   - Field number: 70
-  - Date of oepration: 3-15-18
+  - Date of operation: 3-15-18
-  - Worker name: Coop
+  - Worker: Co-op
   - What was done: Spreading of a material
     - Which material: Urea
     - What amount?
 200 pounds